-Each of our programs is a unique leadership development, cultural immersion and service-learning experience that is built on a carefully considered set of Program Components.
+Each of our programs is a unique leadership development, cultural immersion, and service-learning experience that is built on a carefully considered set of program components.

-But first, check out this video of the Global Glimpse Experience…
+But first, check out this video of the Global Glimpse experience…

-Sample Itinerary for LEON, NICARAGUA
+Sample Itinerary for CONSTANZA, DOMINICAN REPUBLIC

-Arrival to Nicaragua
+Arrival to the Dominican Republic

 Community Action Project Planning